The Anatomy of Reciprocating Compressors

 What are Reciprocating Compressors?

 Reciprocating compressors, sometimes called piston compressors, are positive displacement air compressors that provide compressed air to an application.
-Reciprocating compressors have a piston to compress air.
+Reciprocating compressors use pistons to compress air.
 They are well suited for applications that require intermittent air.

 Reciprocating compressors are simple in design as there are just a few components involved in the operation, including: